 We have found no credible reason to believe that Mary was a virgin throughout her entire life.
-The Bible makes it sufficiently clear that Mary was a virgin only until she married Joseph.
+We believe that the Bible makes it sufficiently clear that Mary was a virgin only until she married Joseph.

 Does it matter whether or not Mary remained a virgin throughout her life?
-By regarding a marriage without sex as though it demonstrates an extraordinary degree of righteousness, the belief that Mary remained a virgin her entire life is likely to result in giving her glorification, which the Bible does not support.
+By regarding a marriage without sex as though it demonstrates an extraordinary degree of righteousness, the belief that Mary remained a virgin her entire life has evidently resulted in giving her glorification, an honor that the Bible does not support.

 Furthermore, there is no valid reason for believing that abstaining from sex in a loving relationship between a man and woman who are married to each other results in either person being more righteous than they would be otherwise.
 Conversely, having sex in a loving relationship between a man and woman who are married to each other does not result in either person being less righteous.
 In fact, a loving sexual relationship between a man and his wife is likely to enable one or both of them to be more righteous, because they will be less inclined to satisfy their sexual desires in sinful ways.